Dispatch gets the call it was awaiting from the North

 Each neighborhood and subdivision will be included in the schedule.
 However, should there be rain, snow or a real-life emergency, the schedule for a particular neighborhood or subdivision may be altered.

-A map of the route will be posted on www.murphytx.org and updated every day.
+A map of the route has been posted here on the website and updated every day.

 “Because Santa can’t get off the fire engine, firefighters, members of their families, and perhaps even some Council members will be throwing wrapped candy from the back of the fire engine.
 Because of that, we ask that parents accompany small children and keep an eye on them as Santa makes his way through the neighborhoods,” added the Chief.